Morteza-Asadi-Shalmaiy/facial-recognition-ai/README.md

 we should be race specific meaning cant put a model that is trained on western trained faces to work on middle eastern faces so we move toward an better model

 # context summary so far
-Here's a prompt you can use when you come back:

 I'm building a local facial recognition system to identify people from photos by matching against a database of known faces.
 Priority is accuracy for Middle Eastern/Iranian faces.